DimosMellios/DarkShotLearning/README.md

 **Triplet-Siamese Neural Networks**

 Similar to the Siamese Neural Networks the Triplet-Siamese Networks are making use of three identical embedding neural networks (CNNs) in this case.
-The embedding similarities are compared with the Triplet Loss function.
-In the case of Triplet-Siamese the loss is calculated instead of the overall accuracy*.
+The embedding similarities are compared with the Triplet Loss function (Triplet_Loss.py) .
+In the case of the Triplet-Siamese, the performance of the models is calculated with the overall loss instead of the overall accuracy*.
 To visualize how well the Triplet-Siamese Network has separated the embeddings we can use the TSNE library and visualize the manifolds of the generated embeddings (see Figures folder).

-**Note:** The Triplet-Siamese Neural Network generally require a lot of hours of training, esepecially compared to the Siamese Neural Networks that are quite lightweight.
+-*With a simple transfer learning script we could calculate the accuracy of the prediction.

-*With a simple transfer learning script we can calculate the accuracy of the prediction.
+**Note:** The Triplet-Siamese Neural Network generally require a lot of hours of training, especially when compared to the Siamese Neural Networks that are quite lightweight.

 The models were tested on images of various sizes that (mainly) depict illegal drugs.